Camp Speicher massacre: Massacre

-The photos show masked Islamic State (IS) fighters tying up the cadets and loading them up on trucks, with other photographs showing IS fighters killing dozens of the cadets with assault rifles while they are lying down.
-IS propaganda videos show them shooting at hundreds of men lined up in mass graves in the desert.
+IS targeted Shia cadets in the massacre.
+With roughly 1,700 deaths, it was the second deadliest terrorist attack in history, below the September 11 attacks in the U.S. in 2001.
+Photos show masked IS fighters tying up the cadets and loading them up on trucks, with other photographs showing IS fighters killing dozens of the cadets with assault rifles while they are lying down.
+IS propaganda videos made for social media show them shooting at hundreds of men lined up in mass graves in the desert.
 Some cadets faked their death, covering themselves with blood and escaping at night.
-Survivor Ali Hussein Kadhim told his story to The New York Times following his escape from the massacre.

 IS released footage of the massacre as part of their propaganda video Upon the Prophetic Methodology.
 The cadets are seen being crammed into trucks, some of them wearing civilian clothes to hide their military uniforms.
 Most of them are lying on the ground, with their jeans stripped to reveal camouflage uniforms underneath.
 Some of the prisoners were forced to defame Iraq's prime minister, Nouri al-Maliki, while others were forced to shout "long live the Islamic State".
 Some of them were beaten to death with a rifle.
 The killing methods varied, from shooting the cadets one by one to shooting them while lying down many times to ensure death.
 Some cadets were shot and dumped into the Tigris river.